-As such, a community association must now meet the following minimum requirements in order to validly assess monetary penalties//fines: (1) the owner (or occupant/guest) must be in violation of the declaration, bylaws and/or rules; (2) the community association must provide the homeowner with notice and opportunity to be heard prior to levying the monetary penalty/fine; (3) the monetary penalty/fine must be reasonable; (4) a valid monetary penalty/fine schedule must be properly adopted prior to imposition of the monetary penalty/fine; and (5) the community association must prove damages to obtain a judgment against the owner (note: it may be difficult for an association to prove that it has been "harmed" by the violation and thus is entitled to damages).
+A community association must meet the following minimum requirements in order to validly assess monetary penalties/fines: (1) the owner (or occupant/guest) must be in violation of the declaration, bylaws and/or rules; (2) the community association must provide the homeowner with notice and opportunity to be heard prior to levying the monetary penalty/fine; and (3) the monetary penalty/fine must be reasonable.
+I also recommend that the board consider adopting a monetary penalty/fine policy, including a fine schedule.
+If a valid policy has been adopted by the board, it improves the likelihood that the fines will be deemed reasonable.

 Associations no longer have the right to record a lien against the lot/unit for unpaid fines and penalties.
-Associations can enforce payment of these fines by: 1. filing a lawsuit against the owner; 2. obtaining a judgment against the owner; AND 3. recording the judgment with the county recorder's office.
+Associations can enforce payment of these fines by:

+- 1. filing a lawsuit against the owner; - 2. obtaining a judgment against the owner; AND - 3. recording the judgment with the county recorder's office.
 After the judgment is recorded, the association has a lien that is effective upon the conveyance of the property or paid at the time of the sale of the unit/lot.
-Alternately, the association can collect the judgment through garnishing wages, rent or any bank account held by the owner against whom the association has a judgment.
+Alternatively, the association can collect the judgment through garnishing wages, rent or any bank account held by the owner against whom the association has a judgment.